Resignation Letter Due to Travelling Abroad (14 Samples)

 Within this same section, make sure you give some more details about your exact departure.
 In other words, restate when you will be leaving and any other relevant factors.

-We will be flying out on April 5th, 20xx, so my final working day will be March 31st, in order to make sure I have enough time to properly prepare for my relocation.
+We will be flying out on April 5th, 20xx, so my final working day will be March 31st, to make sure I have enough time to properly prepare for my relocation.

 Step 5: Express your appreciation